 The information provided above is true and correct to the best of my knowledge.
-BY: DATE: DATE: To investigate your complaint, it will be necessary to interview you, the accused party, and any witnesses with knowledge of the allegations or defenses.
-All persons involved in the investigation will be notified that (1) the complaint is confidential, (2) that allegations or defenses of information concerning the investigation or retaliation could result in disciplinary action up to and including discharge.
-I am willing to cooperate fully in the investigation of my complaint and to provide whatever evidence is deemed relevant.
-DATE: DATE: DATE:
+BY: DATE: allegations or defenses.
+All persons involved in the in nterview you, the accused party, and any witnesses with knowledge of the nvestigation will be notified that (1) the complaint is confidential, (2) the ing the investigation or retaliation could result in disciplinary action up I am willing to cooperate fully in the investigation of r my complaint and to provide whatever evidence is deemed relevant.
+BY: DATE: